Alligator prenasalis: Cladistics

-A. prenasalis is similar to the Eocene alligatorine Allognathosuchus mooki.
+A. prenasalis is similar to the Eocene alligatorine Allognathosuchus mooki (now known as Navajosuchus mooki).
 In 1930, American paleontologist George Gaylord Simpson considered A. prenasalis (then called Caimanoidea) to be ancestral to A. mooki because it appeared to be similar but less specialized.
 A. mooki was considered to be more specialized because it had a blunt snout, while A. prenasalis had a broader, flat, and supposedly primitive snout.

 If A. prenasalis were an ancestor of A. mooki, it would have to have occurred in the Eocene.
 Simpson hypothesized that A. prenasalis appeared at this time and gave rise to A. mooki, which soon became extinct.
 While A. prenasalis (a more generalized form) possibly could have descended from A. mooki (a more specialized form) through what is known as a reversal, the accepted knowledge at the time was that generalists could not arise from specialists.
 This was called the "law of the unspecialized", first devised by paleontologist Edward Drinker Cope in 1896.

 More recent phylogenetic analyses have shown flat-snouted alligatorines to form a clade within a larger group of blunt-snouted alligatorines.
 Therefore, blunt-snouted forms did not form a single, specialized group, but rather a collection of basal taxa, some of which were ancestral to modern forms such as Alligator.
-Alligator is usually recovered as a monophyletic group with A. prenasalis as the most basal member of the clade.
+Alligator is usually recovered as a monophyletic group with A. prenasalis as the most basal member of the clade, as shown in the cladogram below: